LizardLarry/bmb_recent_publications/README.md

 ```

 ### Next you need to provide parameters:
-I will suggest to use days from Friday of previous week to Thursday of this week, so we will not miss any publications.
+I will suggest to use days from **Friday of previous week to Thursday of this week**, so we will not miss any publications.
 This is because BMB weekly is published every Friday.
 ```
 START <- "2023-03-24"
 END <- "2022-04-05"